HomeTriangle Guide: Indoor Plants That Are Unsafe For Kids And Pets

 Peace Lilies

 One of the most familiar flowering houseplants, peace lilies have dark leaves and white flowers.
-As they need very low maintenance, they are a favored choice for many people.
+As they need very low maintenance, they are a favoured choice for many people.
 Nonetheless, they are poisonous to humans, dogs, and cats alike when consumed.
-All members of the lily family are toxic to cats.
+All members of the Lily family are toxic to cats.
 So, we suggest you don’t keep these in your home if you have children or pets around, or at least out of reach.
 Keep in mind that peace lilies are completely safe to touch and are only dangerous when you consume them.

 Devil’s Ivy